 A couple of things could be going on here.
 If its your browser, try killing some of those extensions/add-ons – every one of them slows you down just that little bit, and many slow you down a lot.
 Another possibility is a corrupt ‘plist’ or preference file associated with a particular app.
 Curing this is a bit more tricky and requires knowing your way around the hidden Library folder.
 If you think this is your problem, leave a comment below to get further instructions.

 featured picture Speedo ©2011 Phil Stokes

-Posted on December 5, 2011, in OS X Lion, Performance, Safari 5.1, Snow Leopard, Spotlight, Time Machine and tagged activity monitor, after, applications, ball, beach, beachballing, beech, beechballing, BSOD, caches, corrupt, cpu, dragging, fast, faster, file, firefox, go faster, how to, improve, lion, Mac, MacKeeper, make, make faster, OS, OS drag, permissions, plist, preference list, processes, safari, slow, slow down, slowed down, slowly, speed, speed-up, system, up, update, upgrade.
+Posted on December 5, 2011, in OS X Lion, Performance, Safari 5.1, Snow Leopard, Spotlight, Time Machine and tagged activity monitor, after, applications, ball, beach, beachballing, beech, beechballing, BSOD, caches, corrupt, cpu, dragging, fast, faster, file, firefox, go faster, how to, improve, lion, Mac, MacKeeper, make, make faster, OS, OS drag, permissions, plist, preference list, processes, Safari, slow, slow down, slowed down, slowly, speed, speed-up, system, up, update, upgrade.
 Bookmark the permalink.
-74 Comments.
+Leave a comment.